All Episodes

 Two more LA Times editorial board members resign after the paper withholds a Harris endorsement.

-Unlike columnist Robinson, over there in the New York Post where a great columnist named Michael Goodwin has reported the reality of the fanatical and decidedly non independent journalism of the day from liberals, mister Goodwin headlined the left wing media created their own crisis and now have to pay the price for repeatedly attacking Donald Trump.
+Unlike columnist Robinson, over there in the New York Post, where a great columnist named Michael Goodwin has reported the reality of the fanatical and decidedly non-independent journalism of the day from liberals, Mr. Goodwin headlined, the left-wing media created their own crisis and now have to pay the price for repeatedly attacking Donald Trump.

-Goodwin wrote, even as defeated Democrats try to decide who they are and what they believe in their media handmaid what they believe in their media handmaids face a crisis of their own.
+Goodwin wrote, even as defeated Democrats try to decide who they are and what they believe in their media handmaidens, what they believe in, their media handmaids face a crisis of their own.

-The come up against their politically driven bias, say again, bias, has arrived, and it's proving to be expensive in more ways than one.
+The comeuppance against their politically driven bias, say again, bias, has arrived and it's proving to be expensive in more ways than one.

 They, meaning ABC, put their agenda of defeating Trump ahead of the facts and the law and faced with depositions that likely would have supported his claim of defamation, ABC caved.